davidmarkclements/lucius/readme.md

-Triggers an action that will first match against any registered browser side patterns (as registered with `add`), then may hit a server endpoint as defined by the `remote` option.
+Triggers an action that will first match against any registered browser side patterns (as registered with `add`), then may hit a server endpoint as defined by the `api` option.

 ### Special Patterns